ke112/vscode_plugins/README.md

 1. Right-click the project, select `Quick Command` to use.
 2. Currently supported commands:
-    - `F_Build Runner` is suitable for general generation of Model, repository, and image resources
+    - `★ Build Runner` is suitable for general generation of Model, repository, and image resources
-    - `F_Build Runner Quick` generates Model, repository, and image resources for local files/directories, which is faster
+    - `★ Build Runner Quick` generates Model, repository, and image resources for local files/directories, which is faster
-    - `F_Create Getx Page (Binding)` is suitable for quick creation of internal base class pages - only right click on the directory
+    - `★ Create Getx Page (Binding)` is suitable for quick creation of internal base class pages - only right click on the directory
-    - `F_Create Getx Page (Binding-Internal)` is suitable for quick creation of pages - only right click on the directory
+    - `★ Create Getx Page (Binding-Internal)` is suitable for quick creation of pages - only right click on the directory
-    - `F_Generate iOS app icons` is used to generate icons of various sizes required by iOS - Only 1024*1024.png
+    - `★ Generate iOS app icon` is used to generate icons of various sizes required by iOS - Only 1024*1024.png
-    - `F_Compress to webP` selects non-webp images in the directory and converts them to webp
+    - `★ Compress to WebP` selects non-webp images in the directory and converts them to webp

-## Snippet
+## 3.Snippet

 - Very efficient code snippets, can greatly improve your development efficiency.

 ## How to use

-1. Output keywords naturally, such as `fsb` for `SizedBox`, `fspacer` for `Spacer`, etc.
+1. Natural output keywords, such as `sb` for `SizedBox`, `spacer` for `Spacer`, etc.
-2. Currently supported code snippets all have identification features starting with `f` and are accompanied by Chinese descriptions for quick and easy selection.
-A unified prefix may be used to replace them in the future.
+2. Currently, all embedded code snippets have Chinese descriptions

 ## Contribution